 With one glance, you could have seen that I didn’t take care of myself.
 I never thought this way though, because I had been following all of the “healthy” eating advice given at the time.

 - The advertised “diet” and “health” foods were actually CAUSING me to gain weight.
 I didn’t know this at the time.

-My weight continued to be a struggle for the first 5 years of our marriage.
-Between methodically measuring out every aspect of a meal (to be sure I was eating only one portion and could therefore accurately count the calories), to eating extra calories for a growing pregnancy belly, to losing weight too fast while nursing a newborn… twice…
+- My weight continued to be a struggle for the first 5 years of our marriage.
+Between methodically measuring out every aspect of a meal (to be sure I was eating only one portion and could therefore accurately count the number of calories), to eating extra calories for a growing pregnancy belly, to losing weight too fast while nursing a newborn.

 My weight was anything but predictable and my poor eating habits were still in part to the myths so deeply engrained in my mind about food.

-Within six months of that conversation, and switching to a whole foods, unprocessed diet, I had started to lose weight.
+Within six months of that conversation, after switching to a whole-food, unprocessed diet, I had started to lose weight!

 And I really wasn’t even trying.

-Finally, the wall of lies been keeping me from a healthy weight all these years had been broken down.
+Finally, the wall of lies that was keeping me from a healthy weight all these years had been broken down!

-You don’t need “health” foods or “diet” foods to lose weight.
-You only need REAL food.
+You don’t need “Health Food” or “Diet Foods” to lose weight.
+You only need real food!

-Just to make sure I wasn’t some strange anomaly, I asked the Crumbs Facebook community if they had any experience with losing weight with real food too, and as it turns out, they did!
+Just to make sure I wasn’t some strange anomaly, I asked my readers if they had any experience with losing weight by eating real food, and as it turns out, they did!

 - Carla lost 50 pounds over the course of time.